This page has information to help you with:

 Contact the organiser before you go to find out what kind of group it is.
 They may offer taster sessions so you can try things out without making a commitment.

-Many groups or clubs will host meetups or nights out as well as training or competition.
+Many groups or clubs will host meet-ups or nights out as well as training or competitions.

-If you prefer to meet people who understand what it’s like to be disabled, you could look for local disability organisations or groups that focus on your particular condition.
+If you prefer to meet people who understand what it is like to be disabled, you could look for local disability organisations or groups that focus on your particular condition.

 There are many local groups that support disabled people.
 They may be pan-disability or be more specific, such as a group for visually impaired people.
 They are often informal so you can turn up whenever you like.